Learned Incremental Nonlinear Dynamic Inversion for Quadrotors with and without Slung Payloads

-Recent studies \cite{9837175,Zhang2023MetaINDI} have explored integrating the INDI formulation with learning-based models.
-The approach in \textcite{9837175} employs Gaussian Processes to correct sensor measurement inaccuracies in real-time, contrasting with our method as it updates the Gaussian Process online.
-In contrast, \textcite{Zhang2023MetaINDI} applies meta-learning to continuously refine residual predictions while using INDI, which differs from our approach in that it updates a neural network during flight to predict the control effectiveness matrix of INDI.
-In our method, however, the model is trained offline and directly predicts INDI outputs, avoiding the instability that may occur when online models are not fully converged and removing the need for special sensor measurements.
+Recent studies have explored integrating the INDI framework with learning-based models. \citet{9837175} employ Gaussian Processes to correct sensor measurement inaccuracies in real time; their method updates the Gaussian Process online.
+In contrast, \citet{Zhang2023MetaINDI} use meta-learning to continuously adapt residual predictions during flight, updating a neural network to estimate the INDI control effectiveness matrix.
+Our approach differs from previous work in that the model is trained offline and directly predicts INDI outputs, avoiding the instability that may occur when online models are not fully converged and removing the need for special sensor measurements.
 Additionally, unlike prior work, we validate our method through extensive real world evaluations on two different quadrotor modalities.

-There exists also some literature that combines learning methods with slung type payload transport with multirotors.
-The paper by \textcite{Jin2024NeuralPredictor} uses a neural network to directly predict the forces acting on a multirotor caused by an unknown payload.
-In our work we assume to know the payload and purely concentrate on residual dynamics.
+There is also prior work combining learning-based methods with slung-type payload transport in multirotors. \citet{Jin2024NeuralPredictor}, for instance, employ a neural network to predict forces on a multirotor caused by an unknown payload.
+In contrast, our work assumes a known payload and focuses exclusively on residual dynamics.

-The main difference of our approach compared to previous work is that it can remove the need for rotor RPM measurements while empirically demonstrating flight performance comparable to INDI, with smoother and less noisy residual force predictions.
+The main contribution of our approach relative to previous works is that it eliminates the need for rotor RPM measurements while empirically demonstrating flight performance comparable to INDI, with smoother and less noisy residual force predictions.